EthanDenny/resume/no-links/index.md

 ## **📦 PROJECTS**

+### Tiny Text
+- A minimalist command-line text editor with pretty colours made in pure Python
+- Created for the winter 2023 textjam (which I also helped organize!)
+- Technologies: Python

+### Can't Stop
+- An implementation of the board game *Can't Stop* made with four other students for a university course (COMP 2005, Software Engineering)
+- Source code is private at the professor's direction, but a compiled JAR is available
+- Technologies: Java

 ### TOY Assembler
 - Assembles an ARM-like language into X-TOY machine code
 - Works nicely with my Python implementation of the X-TOY imaginary machine
 - Technologies: C++

-### Can't Stop
-- An implementation of the board game *Can't Stop* made with four other students for a university course (COMP 2005, Software Engineering)
-- Source code is private at the professor's direction, but a compiled JAR is available
-- Technologies: Java

-### Underwater ROV software
-- Contributed to frontend control code for an underwater ROV with my colleagues at Eastern Edge Robotics
-- Built for the 2023 MATE ROV World Championship
-- Technologies: Python, PyQt, Git

-### Tiny Text
-- A minimalist command-line text editor with pretty colours made in pure Python
-- Created for the winter 2023 textjam (which I also helped organize!)
-- Technologies: Python

 ## **🏆 ACCOLADES**